pngbarn

 Tanzania - first woman to summit mount kilimanjaro - top 20 interesting facts about mount kilimanjaro

 On 27 September 1927, Sheila MacDonald became the first woman (that we know of) to summit Mt Kilimanjaro.
+Of course, local women in Tanzania may have scaled the mountain before her, but with no written record, it’s hard to know.

 Despite her traveling companions abandoning their attempt to the summit, Sheila pushed on and earned her spot in the record books.